Lynde D McCormick, ADMIRAL, USN

-Lynde Dupuy McCormick was born in Annapolis, Md. on 12 August 1896, son of Rear Adm.
+Lynde Dupuy McCormick was born in Annapolis, Md.
+12 August 1896, son of Rear Adm.
 A. M. Depuy McCormick.
 After attending St. John’s Preparatory School and College, he followed his fathers footsteps, graduating from the Naval Academy with distinction 4 June 1915.
-He served on the USS Wyoming, with the British Grand Fleet, during World War I, then on the USS South Carolina BB 26 and USS Buchanan DD 131.
-His commands at sea included the destroyer USS Kennedy DD 306 and submarine R-10 and sumarine V-2.
+He served on the USS Wyoming, with the British Grand Fleet, during World War I, then on the USS South Carolina and USS Buchanan.
+His commands at sea included the destroyer USS Kennedy and submarines R-10 and V-2.

 He was an expert in logistics, he was awarded the Legion of Merit and two gold stars in lieu of additional awards of the same decoration for serving as War Plans Officer for the Pacific Fleet (COMUSFLTFORCOM) as assistant chief of Naval Operations for Logistic Plans and chief adviser on logistics to the Joint Chiefs of Staff, and as commander of the Battleship Division 3 in action against Okinawa.